fwkrumm/shmlock/README.md

 - achieve 100% code coverage
 - upload to PyPI
 - implement safeguards to prevent the resource tracker from being shared among processes
+- test for track parameter for python version >= 3.13